kuzzleio/kuzzle-device-manager/doc/1/controllers/device/detach-tenant/index.md

 ---
 code: true
 type: page
-title: detach
+title: detachTenant
-description: Detach a device from a tenant
+description: DetachTenant a device from a tenant
 ---

-# detach
+# detachTenant

-Detach a device from a tenant.
+DetachTenant a device from a tenant.

 ---